rcs8888/ProcWatch/README.md

 ### Work-in-progress steps:
 I aim to do (at least) the following:
-- Add more anomaly types, possibly evasive malware indicators such as process injection/hollowing
 - Add a web-based dashboard for visualization, including graphs

 ## Author
 Copyright (c) 2025 Rachel Catherine Soubier.
 All rights reserved.
 This code is not public.
 Contact rcs2002@uncw.edu for collaboration requests.

-The latest update to this project was: 11/17/2025
+The latest update to this project was: 11/23/2025
 💫💫💫
 If you are interested in reading the associated research paper, the link will be provided below when it is finished.
 **Post-Exploitation Malware Analysis: Leveraging Memory Forensics and Machine Learning for Real-Time Threat Intelligence**